dariakussovska/heterogeneitywm/DOCUMENTATION.md

 Here, we are extracting waveforms and spike times and using Cell Explorer functions to find properties of the waveforms and attempt to label the neurons by Interneurons and Pyramidal cells.

-- We run the script to extract the spike times of each neuron from the original .nwb files.
-Save with UIDs to make it easier for subsequent analysis.
-We extract the brain regions for every UID.
+- We have provided an intial matrix with spike times and total number of neurons under data >> cell_analysis >> spikes_struct.m.
+We have also provided the functions needed to calculate ACGs (raw and normalized), calculate mean ACG, fit the ACG (CellExplorer function) to get parameters such as decay time constant, ACG tau rise, and others.

 IN MATLAB:
 - In order for Cell Explorer to run smoothly, we need to organize a struct, which include the neurons' full spike trains, as well as the number of spikes for each neuron throughout the entire session.
-This is already provided under data >> project.mat.
+This is already provided under data >> cell_analysis >> spikes_struct.m.
 The struct also includes a UID (Neuron_ID_3) and some other important parameters that will be useful for subsequent analyses.
-- As we already have the full spike trains and spike times, we can run the function calc_ACG_metrics.m, provided by CellExplorer.
+- As we already have the full spike trains and spike times, we can run the function calc_ACG_metrics.m, provided under data >> cell_analysis.
 This function calculates narrow and wide ACG values, as well as the burst indices (Royer and Doublets) used in subsequent cell-type related analyses.
-- After calculating the wide and narrow ACGs, we can calculate the mean normalized ACG values with the function Mean_ACG.m.
+- After calculating the wide and narrow ACGs, we can calculate the normalized ACG values with the function normalize_acg_to_unit.m to calculate normalized wide and narrow ACGs.
+- After calculating those, we can also calculate a mean ACG by using instructions provided in cell_analysis >> Mean_ACG.m.
 - Subsequently, we can use the fit_ACG.m function (by CellExplorer) to fit a triple-exponential function to calculate certain ACG parameters, such as ACG tau decay, tau rise, and variance explained (R squared) of the function fit, which are all needed for our cell-type classification.
 - cv2 and firing rate were already calculated in the second script in the repository (02_trial_info.py).
 - After extracting these values, they can be neatly put in one Excel file.
-We have provided this under data >> Cell_analysis.xlsx
+We have provided this under data >> Cell_metrics.xlsx >> Cell_analysis.xlsx

 IN PYTHON:
 - To visualise the autocorrelograms, we can use the script main_5a,b.
 This returns all autocorrelograms (one for each neuron).